 In a seated position where the hips are at 90 degrees the psoas is shortened considerably.
 Whether it is relaxed or active may depend on the way one sits.
 A slouch with the back against the back rest of a chair may actually stretch the psoas compared to sitting with the spine upright.
 Sitting near the edge of a chair with the knees close to the floor (almost as if kneeling) can also lengthen the psoas since it opens the front angle of the hip.
 But probably what is most detrimental to the operating length of the psoas is sitting still for long periods of time without any change in posture.

-And so one very simple way to stretch the psoas is to stand with knees straight, and tilt the pelvis rearwards so that the lumbar lordosis is reduced.
+And so one very simple way to stretch the psoas is to stand with knees straight, and tilt the pelvis rearwards so that the lumbar lordosis is reduced or flattened.

 The psoas attaches, as mentioned to the transverse processes as well as the bodies and intervening discs from the top of the lumbar spine to the bottom.
 It does not however attach to the sacrolumbar disc, the disc positioned between the sacrum and the lowest lumbar vertebrae.